huuthang120208/huuthang1231/README.md

     Flag = "Auto Rip Indra",
 	Callback = function(Value)
         if Value then
-            if OrionLib.Flags["Tp Safe When Have God Chalice or Fist of Darkness"].Value then OrionLib:MakeNotification({
+            if RayfieldLibrary.Flags["Tp Safe When Have God Chalice or Fist of Darkness"].Value then RayfieldLibrary:MakeNotification({
                     Name = "Banana Hub",
                     Content = "Turn Off Tp Safe When Have God Chalice or Fist of Darkness Please", Image = "rbxassetid://4483345998",